 Step one is an all-in-one age-defying, lifting and firming cream that changes from gel to cream during application and creates an intense anti-wrinkle effect.
 Step two is a protecting serum that shields the skin from the elements.
 Step three is an exfoliating mask designed to strengthen, tighten and improve the appearance of your skin long-term.

-Fans of the treatment report firmer skin, reduced swelling, redness and acne, and a reversal of UV damage, dark spots and sun spots—all worth the $1,665-per-step price tag.
+Fans of the treatment report firmer skin, reduced swelling, redness and acne, and a reversal of UV damage, dark spots and sun spots—all worth the US$ 1,665-per-step price tag.
 According to Hermetise, customers can expect results within 8–12 weeks of using the treatment, though a few glowing reviews on the company’s website boast immediate results.

 In 2012, reports of abuse began to surface as animal rights groups pointed to the growing number of civet “farms,” where tens of thousands of animals were confined to tiny cages and force-fed a debilitating diet.
 Hermetise, however, claims that its product is guilt-free, because it forgoes civet farms and collects its coffee beans by hand in the wild instead. ■